TedHusted/awake/awake.md/awake.md

 The airship shimmers into visibility as it glides into the gaping maw of a crater.
 Its hull casting long shadows across the frozen walls.

-Inside, the air grows eerily still, the howling Antarctic winds muffled by towering ice.
-At the crater’s heart, a massive metal iris lies shut at surface level, its frost-covered plates locked together like the lid of some ancient vault.
+The air grows still in the crater.
+A sheath of ice muffles the howling Antarctic winds.
+At the crater’s heart, a massive metal iris lies shut at surface level.
+Its frost-covered plates locked together like the lid of some ancient vault.

 Perses: The hologram must be down too.
 I do not think the iris is going to open for us.